Homemade Strawberry Bread – Simple, Moist, and Delicious

-This recipe for Strawbery Bread comes from Eat & Explore North Carolina: Cookbook & Travel Guide by Christy Campbell, a book that combines my two passions: eating and traveling.
+This recipe comes from Eat & Explore North Carolina: Cookbook & Travel Guide by Christy Campbell, a collection of regional dishes that celebrate the flavors of the Carolinas.
+It’s a dependable recipe that has earned a permanent place in my kitchen.

 Strawberry Bread